MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/set-vmkeyprotector.md

 ### Example 2: Set a key protector for a virtual machine by using its name
 ```
-PS C:\> Set-VMKeyProtector -VName "VM10" -NewLocalKeyProtector
+PS C:\> Set-VMKeyProtector -VMName "VM10" -NewLocalKeyProtector
 ```

-This command specifies that the virtual machine named VM01 is to use a new local key protector.
+This command specifies that the virtual machine named VM10 is to use a new local key protector.

 ## PARAMETERS